frees-io/freestyle/docs/src/main/tut/docs/effects/validation/README.md

 ### fromValidatedNel

-We can interleave `ValidatedNel[ValidationError, ?]` values in the program, and if they have errors in the invalid case they will be accumulated.
+We can interleave `ValidatedNel[ValidationError, ?]` values in the program.
+If they have errors in the invalid case they will be accumulated:

 ```tut:book
 import cats.data.{Validated, ValidatedNel, NonEmptyList}